sourdough croissants

 Step 6 – Cutting and Shaping Sourdough Croissants

-When you’re ready to shape your croissants, pull your dough out of the fridge and allow it to rest for 20 minutes to warm up a little.
+When you’re ready to shape your croissants, pull your dough out of the fridge and allow it to rest for 20 minutes to allow the butter to become pliable again.

 Set your dough on your counter with the fold facing you.
 Roll to an 18 x 11.5-inch rectangle.